 It’s true.
 Sometimes an off-the-shelf program is precisely what you might need for foundational purposes.
 If speed of implementation is the priority, you purchase the off-the-shelf.
 As you know, that often means just checking the box.
 And sometimes that’s ok.

-And, for many training needs, it’s crystal clear that custom training is the right—if not, the only—solution.
+And, for many employee training programs, it’s crystal clear that custom training is the right—if not, the only—solution.
 Examples include launching a new product, implementing a new system, or developing new hire training—all of which must focus on company-specific business outcomes, policies, processes, roles, and metrics.
 Off the shelf programs could never efficiently address these specific learning needs.

 Sometimes the solution is to build a 100% custom program that blends culture, process, and core competencies from the start, though that’s one option.
 You could also develop a few custom modules to augment an off the shelf course, adding case studies or real-life scenarios.
 In a blended learning program, the off the shelf modules could be part of a flipped classroom approach in which learner’s complete general awareness modules independently before an in-person practicum.

 Regardless of your need, for a transformational experience, you will need to engage a learner's heart, head, and hands, which requires customization.
 Effective learning starts by helping the learner discover why the knowledge or skill they’re being taught makes a difference and understand, cognitively, their role.
 Then, with that buy-in, you can dig into the how.
 If your key challenge is to see results measured on engagement, satisfaction, transfer of learning, and proficiency, then you’ll want to consider a custom solution.
 If that’s the route you take, prepare for an enlightening experience.

 Haven't done your needs assessment yet?
 Let us help with this toolkit of usable templates.